Overk1lls/correctarium-lambda/README.md

 ```
 {
   "text": "text to translate or edit",
-  "fileType": "mock type of the file (doc, docx, rtf, other)"
+  "fileType": "mock type of the file ('doc', 'docx', 'rtf', other)"
 }
 ```